Skip to main content

 About

-Evelina (Ev) Fedorenko is an Associate Professor in the Department of Brain and Cognitive Sciences, Frederick A. (1971) and Carole J. Middleton Career Development Associate Professor of Neuroscience, and an Investigator in the McGovern Institute for Brain Research.
-She also holds an appointment in the Department of Psychiatry at Massachusetts General Hospital and is affiliated with the Harvard-MIT Program in Speech and Hearing Bioscience and Technology.
+Evelina (Ev) Fedorenko is an Associate Professor in the Department of Brain and Cognitive Sciences and an Investigator in the McGovern Institute for Brain Research.
+She is also affiliated with the Harvard-MIT Program in Speech and Hearing in Bioscience and Technology.
 Prior to joining MIT, she spent 5 years as faculty at MGH and Harvard Medical School, supported by an NIH Pathway to Independence K99/R00 award.
 She received a Ph.D. in Cognitive Science from the MIT Department of Brain and Cognitive Sciences in 2007 and an A.B. in Psychology and Linguistics from Harvard University in 2002.

 Research